Svatý Mikuláš: Administrative division

 Lišice and Sulovice form an exclave of the municipal territory.

 Etymology

 The name means 'Saint Nicholas' in Czech.

 Geography

 Svatý Mikuláš is located about 6 km northeast of Kutná Hora and 30 km west of Pardubice.
-It lies in the Central Elbe Table.
+It lies mostly in the Central Elbe Table.
+A small part of the Lišice-Sulovice exclave extends into the Iron Mountains and includes the highest point of Svatý Mikuláš at 301 m above sea level.
 The Elbe River briefly flows through the northern part of the municipal territory.
 The Doubrava River flows between the main part of the municipality and the exclave, briefly entering the exclave.

 History

 The first written mention of Svatý Mikuláš is from 1307.